Andrew B. “Cokey” Fuller

 Car: #30-30 Gallivan Ford that Fuller co-owned with Joe Hutchinson of Arkansas City, Kansas

-Finish: Although Fuller entered these races, the race results have yet to be located.
+these races but the race results have yet to be located.

 Car: #30-30 Gallivan Ford that Fuller co-owned with Joe Hutchinson of Arkansas City, Kansas